 53 Risk of Loss.
 As between the Parties hereto, Shipper shall be in control and in possession of the Gas delivered hereunder and responsible for any damages or injuries caused thereby until the same shall have been received by Transporter at the Receipt Points.
 After such receipt of Gas, Transporter shall be deemed to be in exclusive control and possession thereof and responsible for any injuries or damages caused thereby until the same shall have been delivered for the account of Shipper at the Delivery Point; provided, however, the Parties hereto understand and acknowledge that title to all Gas transported hereunder shall at all times remain with Shipper.

 54 Taxes.
 Shipper agrees to render, negotiate and pay directly to the taxing authorities all ad valorem taxes assessed on Shipper’s Gas.
-Additionally, Shipper agrees to reimburse Transporter promptly upon invoice for the full amount of any and all applicable occupation, production, severance, gross receipts or other taxes levied, assessed or fixed by any authority against in connection with or attributable to the services providedhereunder.

-14.3 Limitation of Remedies.
+Additionally, Shipper agrees to reimburse Transporter promptly upon invoice for the full amount of any and all applicable occupation, production, severance, gross receipts or other taxes levied, assessed or fixed by any authority against in connection with or attributable to the services provided hereunder.55 Limitation of Remedies.
 If no remedy or measure of damages is expressly HEREIN provided, the DEFAULTING PARTY’S liability shall be limited to direct actual damages only, such direct actual damages shall be the sole and exclusive remedy hereunder and all other remedies or damages AT LAW OR IN EQUITY are waived.
 UNLESS EXPRESSLY HEREIN PROVIDED, Neither Party SHALL be liable for consequential, punitive OR exemplary damages, in tort, contract, or otherwise.
 IT IS THE INTENT OF THE PARTIES THAT THE LIMITATIONS HEREIN IMPOSED ON REMEDIES AND THE MEASURE OF DAMAGES BE WITHOUT REGARD TO THE CAUSE OR CAUSES RELATED THERETO, INCLUDING, WITHOUT LIMITATION, THE NEGLIGENCE OF ANY PARTY, WHETHER SUCH NEGLIGENCE BE SOLE, JOINT OR CONCURRENT, OR ACTIVE OR PASSIVE.

 article 56 billing and payment